Romchik38/site2/doc/design/01-readme.md

 - [Bootstrap](./bootstrap.md)
 - [Responsive checks](./responsive.md)

 `Site2` has unique design.
-All content created with AI.
+All content, such as article, images etc, were created with AI.